qdm12/tinier/README.md

 ## TODOs

-- Keep EXIF data
+1. Write videos to temporary directory to avoid writing unfinished files to the output directory
-- Read names with case sensitivity
+1. Add Dockerfile ENV
-- Bundle ffmpeg in Docker image with <https://github.com/jrottenberg/ffmpeg/blob/main/docker-images/5.0/scratch313/Dockerfile> or using static builds?
+1. Settings `.ToLines` method using `qdm12/gotree` and `.String()`
-- Add CI: goreleaser, docker image build
+1. Read names with case sensitivity for their extension
-- Settings `.ToLines` method using `qdm12/gotree` and `.String()`
+1. Keep file creation time (OS dependent)
-- Keep file creation time (OS dependent)
+1. Keep EXIF data
-- Add Dockerfile ENV
+1. Bundle ffmpeg in Docker image with <https://github.com/jrottenberg/ffmpeg/blob/main/docker-images/5.0/scratch313/Dockerfile> or using static builds?